michaelfester/docs/docs/reference/account/plans-and-pricing.md

 To upgrade your plan, log in to your Glide account, go to the **Settings** tab, and select the **Billing** section.
 From there, you can select the plan you want to upgrade to and provide the necessary billing information.

-{% figure src="/docs/reference/account/plans-and-pricing/upgrading-the-app.png" caption="Configuring the Billing" /%}
+{% figure src="/docs/reference/account/plans-and-pricing/upgrading-the-app.png" caption="Billing Configuration" /%}

 ## FAQ Section